 Tests are free, they do not require advance registration, and are administered in the Modern and Classical Languages Lab in Aquia 336.
-If you wish to take the Japanese test, Italian test, please call the department at (703)993-1220 to get more information.
+If you wish to take the Japanese test, and Italian test, please call the department at (703)993-1220 to get more information.

 It is very important that you take the placement exam PRIOR to the first day of classes in a new semester!
 Note: If you wish to take a begining language course (110), you do not need to take the placement test.